 We emphasize the charterers role in reducing emissions, and help responsible charterers make immediate and significant emissions reductions.

 The shipping industry and its customers are awakening to the fact that the way we trade and operate ships today is unsustainable.
-International shipping is emitting more than 1 billion tonnes of CO2 each year, a level which needs to be reduced by at least 50% by 2050 to get closer to sustainability.
+International shipping is emitting more than 1 billion tonnes of CO2 each year, a level which according to the International Maritime Organization (IMO) needs to be reduced by at least 50% by 2050 to get closer to sustainability.

 There is currently not sufficient support from the market nor regulations to achieve these goals.
 Emitting CO2 from ships has no direct cost, so the economic incentives to cut emissions are lacking.
 Furthermore, only a small portion of emissions are reported and accounted for, so accountability is vague.
 With such a backdrop, how can we achieve actual reductions starting today?